 The Paramedic Certificate allows EMS providers who are currently certified as Maryland Emergency Medical Technicians to advance to certification as a Nationally Registered Paramedic (NRP).

-NRPs provide emergency medical treatment at the scene of an accident or illness and transports sick and injured persons to medical facilities.
+NRPs provide emergency medical treatment at the scene of an accident or illness and transport sick and injured persons to medical facilities.
 They also analyze and take command of patient care with full responsibility for the patient until relieved by proper medical staff.
 NRPs work with Fire and EMS employees, but their role does not involve full supervisory duties or responsibilities.

 Skills You Will Learn